docker/docs/opensource/project/test-and-docs.md

 Before submitting a pull request with a code change, you should run the entire Docker Engine test suite.
-The `Makefile` contains a target for the entire test suite, simple named as `test`.
+The `Makefile` contains a target for the entire test suite, named `test`.
 Also, it contains several targets for
 testing:

 | Target                 | What this target does                          |